Unrepentant/swtorTalents/README.markdown

     commando        : "x,x",
     vanguard        : "x,x",

-    displayNames    : {   // change the need level displayed in the tooltip 'None'   : 'None',   // e.g. 'None' : 'Closed'
-     'Low'    : 'Low',    // the specific options above will still use "x", "n", "l", "m" and "h" 'Medium' : 'Medium', // Look under the options section below for an expanded example
+    displayNames    : {   // change the need level displayed in the tooltip (on the right side only) 'None'   : 'None',   // e.g. 'None' : 'Closed' 'Low'    : 'Low',    // the specific options above will still use "x", "n", "l", "m" and "h" 'Medium' : 'Medium', // Look under the options section below for an expanded example